fluffels/guacamole/README.md

 - 🔲 Fix crash that occurs after ~100 chunks (this is probably an out of memory error)
 - 🔲 Implement some form of culling, currently FPS decreases with each chunk generated
 - 🔲 Improve frame times during chunk generation
+- 🔲 Improve pack times, right now it is a very dumb linear scan.

 ## Discussion